hooh-hooah/hooh-hooah.github.io/tutorials/trouble-shooting.md

 ### The model's reflection is weird.

 Please recalculate the normal of your asset.
 It's called 'Bad Normal'.
-If your item looks like a googled result, please reference its fix in youtube or stack overflow.
+If your item looks like a googled result, please reference its fix in YouTube or stack overflow.

 ### It looks all right in 3D Software, but the clothing/FK item going nut in the Unity Editor/Main-Game

-The Unity Engine only allows four vertex groups per vertex.
-Which means only four bones can influence to vertex's position.
+The Unity Engine only allows four vertex groups per vertex which means only four bones can influence to vertex's position.
 It would be best to clean up vertex groups before exporting the 3d model to the unity engine.
 There is no way to lift this limit unless we get 2019.x+ Unity Engine.